 PE GI Journal

-After her colorectal cancer diagnosis, Marlene Patterson urges others to get screened.
+After her colorectal cancer diagnosis, Marlene Patterson urges others to go for a colon cancer screening.

 Kelly McCormick (KM): When and how did you discover you had colon cancer?

-Marlene Patterson (MP): I learned I had colon cancer after having a colonoscopy in May of 2019.
+Marlene Patterson (MP): I learned I had colon cancer after attending my colon cancer screening in May of 2019.
 I had been experiencing pain from, what I thought, were hemorrhoids and this feeling that I didn’t quite empty when I had a bowel movement.
 When I thought I saw blood in my stool, I contacted my PCP, who gave me a home test to take.
-It was positive for blood, so I booked a colonoscopy.
+It was positive for blood, so I booked a colon cancer screening.